Willow Bark: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Side Effects

 Willow bark is typically well tolerated when used in accordance with suggested dosages.
 However, some people may experience adverse effects like rashes, nausea, and dizziness.
-Willow bark has the potential to cause Reye’s syndrome, a rare but serious illness characterized by abrupt encephalopathy and liver malfunction, especially in kids and teenagers recovering from viral infections, as a result of the salicin content in it.
+Willow bark has the potential to cause Reye’s syndrome, a rare but serious illness characterized by abrupt encephalopathy and liver malfunction, especially in and teenagers recovering from viral infections, as a result of the salicin content in it.

 Potential Substance Interactions